Team

 Prof Gerda Reith

-Heather is a Lord Kelvin Adam Smith Reader in Sociology at the University of Glasgow.
+Heather is Professor of Gambling Research and Policy at the University of Glasgow.
 She is a specialist in gambling research, policy and practice and is currently leading the Lancet Public Health Commission on Gambling.
 Heather’s research focuses on understanding the impact of gambling on people’s lives and devising solutions.
 Her first book, Games without Frontiers?, looks at the intersection between gaming and gambling and how this has developed.
 Heather has nearly twenty years of experience designing, implementing and analysing some of Britain’s largest studies of health and wellbeing, including the Health Survey for England and the British Gambling Prevalence Survey.
 She serves on the WHO panel on gambling and between 2015 and 2020 was deputy chair of the Advisory Board for Safer Gambling, providing independent advice on gambling policy to the national regulator and to government.

 Dr Chris Bunn